Xierany/HowTo-GitHub-ReadMe/README.md

 ### 📑 About me:
 Notice how my headlines are bigger and bolder than the other text?
 You accomplish this by using ```#``` to ```######```, with ```#``` being the biggest. <br> <br>

-The icons like these 💻 and 🤹 are stupid easy to get, just start typing ```:``` and you will get a dropdown menu with options.
+A great way to make the text fresh and excicing is by adding icons, like these 💻 🤹.
+They are stupid easy to get, just start typing ```:``` and you will get a dropdown menu with options.
+Some like to sort this section with bullet points, but it's up to you what you prefer.

 ---